semojs/semo-plugin-hello-world/README.md

 ## Extension

-Change and set default behavior of the command
+Change the default behavior of the command by using `semo config -g`

 ```
-semo config semo-plugin-hello-world.lang zh_CN
+semo config set semo-plugin-hello-world.lang zh_CN -g
-semo config semo-plugin-hello-world.lang it
+semo config set semo-plugin-hello-world.lang it -g
 ```

 You can use hooks to change the command output.
 The template is: